Whether you have two federal loans or seven, you might be wondering if consolidating federal student loans is a good idea.

 If you think it might be a good option for you, head to your federal student loan portal and log in.
 You’ll find the steps all laid out for you.
-It’s a simple process, taking less than 30 minutes, and it could be the best decision you ever make.
+It’s a simple process, which takes less than 30 minutes, and it could be the best decision you will ever make.
 Best of luck!

 (Bonus Tip: Want the complete guide to knowing whether or not you should consolidate your loans?
 Here are the 17 Most Important Factors To Help You Decide If You Should Consolidate or Not.
 Click here to learn more and get the free guide.)

 Do you have any experience consolidating federal student loans?
 Share your thoughts with us in the comments section below.